EmmaBeai/CSE_15L_labs/lab_report_3.md

 That makes 8 total examples, all focused on a single command.
 There should be two examples each for four different command-line options.
 Many commands like these have pretty sophisticated behavior possible – it can take years to be exposed to and learn all of the possible tricks and inner workings.

-Along with each option/mode you show, cite your source for how you found out about it as a URL or a description of where you found it.
-See the syllabus on Academic Integrity and how to cite sources like ChatGPT for this class.